maxwellmandela/php-recurrence/README.md

 How to
 -----------

 ### Seting up
+Configure your script for `php-recurrence`

 ```php
 $timezone    = 'Africa/Nairobi';
 $schedule = new use Reccurence\Schedule($timezone);
 ```

 ### Creating a simple weekly frequency

-You can create a simple array of dates by passing the start,end,freq, interval this way
+You can create a simple array of dates by passing the `start,end,freq,interval` this way

 ```php
 $events = $schedule->createEvents([